justindbaur/gh-codeowners/README.md

 ## auto-pr

-Run `gh code owners auto-pr` to run through an interactive shell for quickly creating PR's for multiple teams.
+Run `gh codeowners auto-pr` to run through an interactive shell for quickly creating PR's for multiple teams.